Updated: Sep 13

 Has anyone provided a proof of God’s inexistence?
 Not even close.
 Has quantum cosmology explained the emergence of the universe or why it is here?
 Not even close.
 Have the sciences explained why our universe seems to be fine-tuned to allow for the existence of life?
 Not even close.
 Are physicists and biologists willing to believe in anything so long as it is not religious thought?
 Close enough.
 Has rationalism in moral thought provided us with an understanding of what is good, what is right, and what is moral?
 Not close enough.
 Has secularism in the terrible twentieth century been a force for good?
 Not even close to being close.
 Is there a narrow and oppressive orthodoxy of thought and opinion within the sciences?
 Close enough.
 Does anything in the sciences or in their philosophy justify the claim that religious belief is irrational?
 Not even ballpark.
 Is scientific atheism a frivolous exercise in intellectual contempt?
 Dead on.

-None of this to affirm that one can simply fill in the gaps to ‘prove’ the existence of God.
-But one should at least consider statements like Berlinski's should we decide to follow the road towards atheism.
+None of this to affirm that our inability to fill in the gaps simply ‘proves’ the existence of God.
+But one should at least consider statements like Berlinski's should we decide to follow the increasingly-popular road towards atheism.
 And that because atheism is left with the difficulty of answering why is there something instead of nothing, and why is there order in the midst of chaos— two of the many philosophical tensions often addressed by both brilliant atheists and brilliant believers alike.

-Perhaps more worringly, at the end of the journey materialism also assumes as fact something that is ultimately as assertive as believing in a transcendental Agent, or in a Cosmic Consciousness, or in a Unifying Presence that precedes and somehow embraces the cosmos.
+Perhaps more worryingly, at the end of the journey materialism also assumes as fact something that is ultimately as assertive as believing in a Transcendental Agent, or in a Cosmic Consciousness, or in a Unifying Presence that precedes and somehow embraces the cosmos.
+Atheism too requires faith.

 Giving Ourselves a Break